 Most of our trips to San Francisco have been for business, which means we’ve spent a lot of time in the convention center and in the Union Square area thanks to the plethora of business hotels nearby.
 But that’s such a very small part of what San Francisco has to offer.
 This time, we were excited to explore a completely different area of the city.
-San Francisco’s Mission District has its own unique eateries, a great park, brilliant street art, and more, and wandering our way through its colorful streets made for a great day.
+San Francisco Mission District has its own unique eateries, a great park, brilliant street art, and more.
+Wandering our way through its colorful streets made for a great day.

 About the Mission District